 - Keep cropping leeks, leaving them in the ground until you need them.

-- Crop brassicas like Brussels sprouts, kale, winter cabbages and cauliflower this month.
+- Harvest brassicas like Brussels sprouts, kale, winter cabbages and cauliflower this month.

 - Pull up root vegetables like swede and parsnip.